Pssst, FYI - this post contain affiliate links. For the full scoop on what this means, feel free to check out our disclosure.

 Openings hours: Monday to Saturday from 8.30 am to 5 pm and Sunday from 9.30 am to 5 pm (it might differ during Winter)

 Address: College Green, Dublin 2

 Irish Whiskey Museum

-Your journey to Irish history is not done yet!
+Your journey to Irish history is not over yet.
 Take a guided tour of the Irish Whiskey Museum with enthusiastic and knowledgeable guides to learn a lot about their whiskey as well as discover new brands.
-And the essential part, to taste it!
+And the essential part, to taste it.

 The tour is very interactive, and the guides are just excellent.
-And depending on the tour you take, you can even blend your own whiskey.
+And depending on the tour you take at this museum, you can even blend your own whiskey.

 The museum has a strategical location next to Trinity College.
 Right in the heart of Dublin city.

-Dublin Pubs – a must in your Dublin Itinerary
+Dublin Pubs – a must visit in your Dublin Itinerary

 Pubs in the city center: